sakan811/SakuMari/README.md

 ## Production Deployment

-Deploy SakuMari using Docker with Cloudflare tunnel for secure remote access.
+Deploy SakuMari using Kubernetes with Cloudflare tunnel for secure remote access.

 ### Environment Setup